pepaslabs/ViewLifeCycleDemultiplexer/README.md

 ## Example usage

-Here is a minimal UIViewController implementation which uses ViewLifeCycleDemultiplexer:
+Here is a minimal `UIViewController` implementation which uses a `ViewLifeCycleDemultiplexer`:

 ```swift
 import UIKit